GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   sibling evaluates.
 This relies on stack records being single-consumer, which the frame-memo insertion at fan-out points guarantees by copying a shared value off the stack rather than holding it across consumers.
-- Batch results are per-field columns, each statically Varying (an array) or Uniform (a single value) per the residency analysis.
-A node that does not touch a column forwards the pointer, so bypass costs nothing, and uniform columns give constant attributes their one-slot cost regardless of lane count.
+- Batch results are a run of lanes behind a resolved offset per field, and the target form is per-field columns, each statically Varying (an array) or Uniform (a single value) per the residency analysis.
+A node that does not touch a column then forwards the pointer, so bypass costs nothing, and uniform columns give constant attributes their one-slot cost regardless of lane count.
 Both execution forms share one layout descriptor, and crossing from a batched producer to a per-lane consumer costs about 1.5ns per lane through a lane-view adapter.
+The first implementation lays the run out as an array of records and resolves each marker to an offset within a lane; moving that to struct-of-arrays, and then to flat tables, happens behind the same accessors.
-- A materialized level-N record carries its item count in one field at a known offset in the layout, and each level-below column is a thin pointer into the arena whose length is that count times the field size.
-Erased consumers (the Data panel, capture, deep copy) read the count off the record without reaching into the element type, and Varying vs Uniform stays static in the layout, a Uniform column addressing a single value.
-This is the same picture as a batch result, so materializing a record and returning a batch are one format.
-Such records spill: the count beside the element already fills the inline budget, while scalar wires keep the two-word inline form.
+- A materialized level carries its lane count beside its layout and its storage, which is either an arena-resident run or an owned copy.
+  Erased consumers (the Data panel, capture, deep copy) read the count and the fields off that handle without reaching into the element type, and Varying vs Uniform is meant to stay static in the layout, a Uniform column addressing a single value.
+This is the same picture as a batch result, so materializing a level and returning a batch are one format.
+A record value is one pointer wide, and only a record whose layout is empty rides inside the value itself; everything else spills to the stack.
-- Alignment padding only exists in the per-lane view.
+- Alignment padding is what the column form buys.
 In a row, a `u8` element costs the same as a `u64`, while packed columns keep the cost proportional to the element size (2x cheaper than rows when cache-resident, around 8x when memory-bound).
-  Columns are the storage format, so the proportional cost holds wherever data accumulates, and the padding only survives in transient view slots, whose number is bounded by graph depth.
+Once columns are the storage format, the proportional cost holds wherever data accumulates and the padding survives only in transient view slots, whose number is bounded by graph depth.
+Until then a run pays a row's padding on every lane, which is the cost the struct-of-arrays step removes.

 ## Kernel io lowering